-The Joe Esterhasz series of did-they/didn’t-they scripts peaked with Basic Instinct, originally called Love Hurts, relegated to becoming the title of one of ‘Catherine Woolf’s’ bestsellers.
+The Joe Esterhasz series of did-they/didn’t-they scripts (including Jagged Edge in 1985) peaked with Basic Instinct, originally called Love Hurts, relegated to becoming the title of one of ‘Catherine Woolf’s’ bestsellers.

 Forget the endless debates as to whether this is a feminist role-reversal slasher or a piece of misogynist exploitation, sit back and enjoy the irresistible pleasure of its unapologetically brazen melodrama.
 And the terrific music score from Jerry Goldsmith.

 The director sets the story in a Vertigo-esque San Francisco, with the sexually profligate Catherine Tramell (Sharon Stone) sporting the inappropriate Hitch uniform of sexual repression, all tightly-clenched hair and severe grey suit – though noticeably lacking in the lingerie department.

 The mystery begins when retired rock star Johnny Boz (the late Bill Cable, sometime nude model under the name Stoner or Bigg John – showing even more of himself than star Stone) is found bloodily murdered with an ice pick in his smart Pacific Heights home, 2104 Broadway at Buchanan Street.
 Apart from the bedroom (probably too much fake blood splashing about for the homeowners), the film makes full use of the distinctive interior of this sort-of-art-nouveau mansion with its stained-glass windows.